EmilKlepacz/taco-cloud-app/README.md

     * mappings between entities and DTOs. (important: DTOs stored in separate project taco-cloud-dto!)
 * REST Controller Tests using junit + Mockito
 * Web Controller Tests using junit + @WebMvcTest

+* **OAuth2 resource server** for API filtering, ensuring that requests for resources that require authorization include a valid access token with the required scope.